-Though many felines have long, sinuous tails, an adult bobcat's averages just 6 to 7 inches in length; the word bobcat a reference to this stubby appendage.
+Though many felines have long, sinuous tails, an adult bobcat's averages just 6 to 7 inches in length; the word bobcat is a reference to this stubby appendage.
 (In barbershop lingo, hair that's been cut short is sometimes called “bobbed.”)
-Other names that these animals go by include bobtailed cats and wildcats—but neither of these names are generally accepted because there's a breed of domestic cat called a bobtail cat, and wildcat is now generally restricted to members of Felis silvestris, an unrelated species.
+Other names these animals go by include bobtailed cats and wildcats—but neither of these names are generally accepted because there's a breed of domestic cat called a bobtail cat, and wildcat is now generally restricted to members of Felis silvestris, an unrelated species.

 But where these felines truly deviate from each other is in their lifestyle preferences.
 The lynx is a cold-weather cat that lives further north and at higher elevations.
-Their enlarged paws act like snowshoes, enabling the hunters to pursue such game as snowshoe hare with relative ease.
+Their enlarged paws act like snowshoes, enabling these hunters to pursue such game as snowshoe hares with relative ease.
 Bobcats, in contrast, are built for warmer environments.
 Also, while lynx mainly eat hares, bobcats have a more varied diet and will readily hunt birds, small mammals, reptiles, and deer.
 Here's another noteworthy tidbit: Bobcats tend to be much more aggressive—in fact, some zoo keepers call them the “spitfires of the animal kingdom.”

 Wild bobcats do the majority of their hunting in low-light conditions.
-The animals usually wake up three hours before sunset and then go back to sleep at around midnight; they wake up again roughly an hour before dawn.
+The animals usually wake up three hours before sunset and then go back to sleep around midnight; they wake up again roughly an hour before dawn.
 In the early morning, the felines return to their slumber and the whole cycle repeats itself.
 (According to one study, they do adjust their schedules based on the lunar cycle.)

-Bobcats are at their most active during the twilight hours, when potential targets like eastern cottontail rabbits tend to forage [PDF].
+Bobcats are at their most active during the twilight hours, when potential targets like eastern cottontail rabbits tend to forage.
 In the wintertime, though, food gets scarcer, which prompts some of the cats to change their schedules: Throughout the colder months, bobcats in northern states will often adjust their sleep regimen so that they can spend more time tracking down prey in broad daylight.

-Fully-grown bobcats can weigh up to 33 pounds.
+Fully grown bobcats can weigh up to 33 pounds.
 For the most part, they eat rabbits, birds, rodents, and other fairly small creatures.
 However, the cats are also extremely adept at killing adult white-tailed deer.
 Although they generally hunt fawns, they have been known to kill adults, which can weigh 250 pounds or more.
 To slay such a large herbivore, a bobcat will jump onto its back and bite through the throat.

 Decades of overhunting and deforestation meant that bobcats had been more or less eradicated from New Jersey by the early 1970s.
 In response, the state's Division of Fish and Wildlife began to import newly-captured specimens from Maine.
 Between 1978 and 1982, 24 of these New England bobcats were released into the northern part of the Garden State [PDF].
 It would appear that this effort paid off: Since 1990, the local bobcat population has steadily grown, although the animals are mainly restricted to a few counties in north Jersey and the famous pinelands.

 When threatened by a bigger carnivore, these cats will usually head for the safety of the nearest tree.
-Climbing amongst the branches also affords bobcats the opportunity to dine on nesting birds every so often.
+Climbing among the branches also affords bobcats the opportunity to dine on nesting birds every so often.
 The felines have also been known to pounce onto unwary deer from overhanging tree limbs.

-Bobcats can't always consume their victims in one sitting.
+Bobcats can't always consume their prey in one sitting.
 Sometimes, the carnivores use dirt, snow, leaves, or grass to bury the uneaten pieces of especially large corpses, and will return periodically to dig up their leftovers.
 This behavior is known as “caching,” and it's also practiced by the North American mountain lion.
 Unfortunately, burying a corpse won't guarantee that it won't be discovered or nibbled on by other carnivores.
-Ravens, coyotes, bears, and those aforementioned mountain lions won't hesitate to raid a bobcat's subterranean stash if the opportunity arises.
+Ravens, coyotes, bears, and those aforementioned mountain lions won't hesitate to raid a bobcat's secret stash if the opportunity arises.

-Back in the 1980s, the remains of a very young bobcat—which were originally misclassified as a puppy—were discovered beneath a 2000-year-old man-made grave in western Illinois.
+Back in the 1980s, the remains of a very young bobcat—which were originally misclassified as a puppy—were discovered beneath a 2000-year-old grave in western Illinois.
 The plot in question was part of a much larger burial site created by a village aligned with the Hopewell Culture, a widespread group of related peoples who generally lived in small, isolated farming villages.
 Traditionally, when someone in a Hopewell community died, the deceased was laid to rest in a burial mound.
 While dog burials are known, they were in the villages, not the mounds.
 According to Hopewell expert Kenneth Farnsworth, “somebody important must have convinced other members of the society [to bury the cat in a mound].
 I'd give anything to know why.”
 Scattered around its body were the beads of a necklace, which might have been used as a collar in life.
 Given these clues, some experts speculate that the animal was once a beloved pet.

 Being a hunter doesn't guarantee that you, in turn, will never be hunted.
 Owls, foxes, and coyotes regularly make off with bobcat kittens.
 Cannibalism is another big problem for these helpless infants, which are sometimes gobbled up by wandering adults (usually males) who belong to their own species.
-Fully-grown bobcats don't have many natural predators, although mountain lions have been known to kill those that encroach on their territory.
+Fully grown bobcats don't have many natural predators, although mountain lions have been known to kill those that encroach on their territory.